atulya2109/SyiBot/README.md

 # SyiBot
 An *Open Source Spotify Music* Bot For Discord.
 There are many Discord bots out there in the wild that can play music from Youtube.
-But are there any that can play your songs from your **Spotify Playlist** for you?
-I couldn't find one, so here's my own implementation.
+But are there any that can play your songs from your **Spotify Playlist** for you? ~~I couldn't find one, so here's my own implementation.~~ It seems there are many, still this is one more.
+Currrently, it only plays music from Youtube, Spotify functionality coming soon.

 ## How Does It Work?
 **Syibot** works by fetching the songs on any public Spotify playlist by quering the Spotify API and then generating a stream by finding that song on Youtube.